oa-333/elog/README.md

 - ${rid} - the log record id (unique per thread).
 - ${time} - the logging time.
+- ${time_epoch} - the logging time, given as UNIX time in milliseconds, since the epoch 1/1/1970 00:00:00 UTC
 - ${host} - the host name.
 - ${user} - the logged in user.
 - ${os_name} - the operating system name.